 m=0.3000.500=0.600 mm = \frac{0.300}{0.500} = 0.600\ m

-This single sample has two different concentration values because each definition uses a different denominator.
-Molarity uses the 0.600 L0.600\ \mathrm{L} of solution, while molality uses the 0.500 kg0.500\ \mathrm{kg} of solvent.
+The same sample carries two different concentration values because each definition uses a different denominator: 0.600 L0.600\ \mathrm{L} of solution for molarity, 0.500 kg0.500\ \mathrm{kg} of solvent for molality.

 M1V1=M2V2M_1 V_1 = M_2 V_2